ankowals/saf/README.md

 		echo mvn jetty:run >> %TEMP%\startJetty.bat

 		start /B "" cmd /C %* %TEMP%\startJetty.bat
+	25 To schedule new job add Build Triggers and select Build Periodically.
+To start execution every working day at approx 1 enter into the box
+	H 01 ** 1-5
-	22 Apply and save the changes
+	26 Apply and save the changes
-	23 Schedule the job
-	24 Watch it runs
+	27 Watch it runs
-	25 View results via allure report
+	28 View results via allure report in the web browser under localhost:jetty_start_port

 Please keep in mind that just the results of the latest job will be visible in the report.
+It is possible to run multiple jobs in parallel.
+To do so just create few projects and confgure separate job for each project.
+Rememebr to adjust jetty ports in pom.xml for each projects to view the reports when the job is over.

 --------------------------------